 The scope of an undergrad/MS semester project left limited room for additional “what if” and sensitivity analysis.
 For example, one step that could have been taken would be to “mix and match” pre-processing and classification approaches to see if we could gain better performance.

-Similarly, while some tagging and embedding approaches were used, there are several tools (like spaCy and BERT) that could likely be used to advantage.
+Similarly, while some tagging and embedding approaches were used, there are several tools (like spaCy and BERT) that could have been used to our advantage.

-Another approach would be to further tune the classifiers to further improve performance.
-One thing that we observed is, not surprisingly, that classifier performance improved somewhat as larger portions of the dataset were used.
+Another approach would be to further tune the classifiers to improve performance.
+One thing that we observed is, not surprisingly, that classifier performance improved slightly as larger portions of the dataset were used.
 Due to hardware limitations, initial tuning of the classifiers was performed using first, 5% of the data, and then 20% of the data.
-Since performance changed with increased size, it is likely that some additional hyperparameter tuning using the full set of training data would yield improved results.
+Since performance changed with increased size, it is likely that some additional hyperparameter tuning using the full set of training data would yield optimal results.

-As suggested in earlier iterations, more sophisticated classification approaches such as LSTM or CNN may yield better results.
-However, the necessary self-study to make these classifiers work robustly was beyond the scope of this course.
+We learned that LSTM or CNN may yield better results, however, the necessary self-study to make these classifiers work robustly was beyond the scope and time limits of this course.
 Such an effort is probably better suited to an MS Thesis.
-We did get a CNN network approach built, but the results were disappointing and we were unable to markedly improve that given time constraints.
+We were able to get a CNN network approach built, but the results were disappointing and we were unable to markedly improve the results given time constraints.

-In summary, Los Ancianos were able to meet our personal and group objectives through this project, and we appreciated the chance to take it on.
+In summary, Los Ancianos were able to meet our personal and group objectives through this project, and we appreciated the challenge.
 We only wish there was more time and opportunity to apply other approaches that we discovered during the course of the project.

 REFERENCES